6 Science-Backed Benefits of Hiking for Physical and Mental Health

 Follow trail markers if possible, and be aware of wild animals that may be in the area crossing your path.

 The National Park Service’s website is a great resource for finding all types of hiking trails.
-There are more than 400 national parks for you explore across the country, depending on your experience and preferences.
+There are more than 400 sites that are part of the National Park Service for you to explore across the country, depending on your experience and preferences.

 Is it good to hike every day?